 As a small business owner, the cost associated with providing health insurance to employees combined with the amount of time spent navigating various plans can be stressful and may even cause you to lose sleep.
 Don’t worry; you’re not alone.
-An eHealth report, Small Business Health Insurance: Costs, Trends and Insights 2017, found 80 percent of small business owners were concerned about the cost of health insurance and 62 percent said just a 15 percent increase in group premiums would make it unaffordable.
-Additionally, 30 percent of business owners reported their concerns about health insurance costs were causing them to delay new hires, while 61 percent said it negatively impacted their ability to provide bonuses and pay raises to their employees.
+An eHealth report, Small Business Health Insurance: Costs, Trends and Insights 2017, found 80% of small business owners were concerned about the cost of health insurance and 62% said just a 15% increase in group premiums would make it unaffordable.
+Additionally, 30% of business owners reported their concerns about health insurance costs were causing them to delay new hires, while 61 percent said it negatively impacted their ability to provide bonuses and pay raises to their employees.

 Why Do Small Businesses Offer Health Benefits?

 While the Affordable Care Act (ACA) brought the issue of health insurance into the spotlight, it has long been a source of pain for small business owners.
 Under the ACA, U.S. businesses with 50 or more full-time employees for one year or more are required to offer health insurance.
 So, what about those with fewer than 50 employees?
 A study found half of those businesses still provide workers the option to sign up for health benefits even though they aren’t legally required to do so.
 Why?
 The majority of business owners surveyed said it was part of their overall business strategy.
 By offering health benefits, they are better able to hire and retain quality workers.
 They typically offer higher quality plans, extend the coverage offer to their workers’ dependents, and also included dental and vision.

 How Do Small Businesses Afford Quality Health Benefits?